Biotic homogenization: Examples

 Most studies of biotic homogenization have typically focused on fishes and vascular plants.
 More recently, however, homogenization has been demonstrated in other taxonomic groups.

 Fossil Record

 The fossil record gives multiple prehistoric examples of biotic homogenization.
 For example, the Panamanian land bridge between North and South America allowed previously isolated assemblages to homogenize.
 However, prehistoric rates of homogenization were at a far slower rate than they are currently.
-Additionally, organisms have been able to move far greater distances due to anthropomorphic impacts than they ever have done naturally.
+Additionally, organisms have been able to move far greater distances due to human actions than they ever have done naturally.

 Animals

 Birds

 Both taxonomic and functional homogenization have been investigated in birds.
 Certain island studies have demonstrated that on a small spatial scale, that avian taxonomic homogenization occurs far more rapidly than it does on a larger spatial scale.
 In France, communities have been recorded as becoming increasingly functionally similar over the course of two decades.
 Interestingly, in other French studies, it has been noted that there is not a temporal relationship between functional and taxonomic homogenization, a trend that had been observed in freshwater fishes.
 In urban landscapes, the introduction of non-native species such as rock doves and European starlings has led to increased homogenization of urban avian communities.
 Many species considered "urban exploiters" also contribute to biotic homogenization in urban environments, in part due to their ability to utilize anthropogenic resources.
 There have been predictions that avian taxonomic homogenization is occurring on the global scale, which could lead to future mass extinctions of avifauna.